Euractiv Video

-EUX.TV is a former independent digital multilingual television station that covers European Union (EU) policy news from Brussels.
+Euractiv Video is a formerly independent digital multilingual television station that covers European Union (EU) policy news from Brussels.
+The channel is based in the International Press Centre in Brussels.
+It was created as EUX.TV in 2006 by business journalist Raymond Frenken, former EU Correspondent for CNBC Europe and former Amsterdam bureau chief for Bloomberg News.

-EUX.TV's main diffusion methods are via its website and via YouTube.
+Euractiv Video's main diffusion methods are via its website and via YouTube.
 It serves a daily online menu of news videos, interviews and reportage.

-The channel is based in the International Press Centre in Brussels.
-EUX.TV was created in 2006 by business journalist Raymond Frenken, former EU Correspondent for CNBC Europe and former Amsterdam bureau chief for Bloomberg News.
+The channel reached 10 million views on YouTube in January 2011.

 Since May 2010, EUX.TV has been a service provided by EurActiv EUX.TV Video SPRL, a Belgian joint company specializing in online video production for the European-policy community in Brussels.
 Event videos and policy videos are its main production services.
 In 2012 the name of the channel was changed to EurActiv Video.

-EurActiv is the independent online network dedicated to EU policy, counting 590,000 monthly unique visitors.
+Euractiv is an independent online network dedicated to EU policy, counting 590,000 monthly unique visitors.